LoganOneal/LoganOneal/README.md

 ## 🔭 I'm currently working on

-- Doc-digest, a platform for accelerating research using machine learning
+- Doc-digest, a platform for accelerating reading research papers using machine learning

 ## 💼 Technical Skills